nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_qos.rst

 * Process channel map filter.
 * Get channel map suggested by the ``chmap_filter`` library.
 * Submit the suggested channel map as ``ble_qos_event``.
-* If the device is a Bluetooth central, update the used |BLE| channel map.
+* If the device is a Bluetooth central, update the used Bluetooth LE channel map.

 If the :option:`CONFIG_DESKTOP_BLE_QOS_STATS_PRINTOUT_ENABLE` Kconfig option is set, the module prints the following information through the virtual COM port: